docsforadobe/javascript-tools-guide/4 - User-Interface Tools/drawing-objects.rst

 ScriptUIGraphics

 Encapsulates the drawing methods.
-The graphics object is associated with each control is found in the control object’s graphics property.
+The graphics object is associated with each control is found in the control object's graphics property.

 ScriptUIBrush